uncleLukie/unclelukie/README.md

-- 👋 Hi, I'm Luke from Brisbane, Australia, with a Bachelor of IT from UQ.
-I like to code
+- 👋 Hi, I'm Luke from Brisbane, Australia, with a Bachelor of IT from UQ
-- Full stack gamedev, appdev & webdev
+- ⌨️ Full stack software engineer
 - 🔨 Founder of smashit.games -- Looking for VR Unity Specialists -- https://smashit.games/jobs
 - 📇 Contact me on discord, always keen for a chat! -- [unclelukie](https://discord.com/users/99079218897371136)